 In some natural cemeteries, family and friends can participate in digging the grave for their loved one, a process that can be profoundly meaningful.
 They may also help to lower the body into the ground using straps or ropes, and help cover it with flowers, grass, leaves, and soil.
 Families may also choose to leave a natural marker, such as a tree or small stone.

-Natural burial cemeteries require little maintenance and become protected green space, providing a combination of eco-friendly interment and land conservation.
+Conservation burial grounds are natural burial grounds that seek to actively protect and ecologically restore natural areas.
+Once established, they require little maintenance and become protected green space, providing a combination of eco-friendly interment and land conservation.
 Loved ones left behind are provided with a beautiful landscape to enjoy, and the personal experience of helping lay a loved one to rest naturally.

 Most people haven’t given much thought to what happens to their bodies when they die.
 With “traditional” burial, the process is anything but rooted in tradition.
 First, the body is typically preserved with embalming fluid.
 This formaldehyde-based solution is highly toxic—not only to the embalmer, but to the ground in which it is buried.